What do you want to know about coronavirus? - CBBC Newsround

 We're going to put your questions and concerns to a medical expert.

-Please write your questions in the comments section below or email newsroundschools@bbc.co.uk and we'll do our best to answer as many as possible.
+Please write your questions in the comments section below or email us at newsroundschools@bbc.co.uk and we'll do our best to answer as many as possible.